dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

          where the linear coefficients corresponding to qubit biases are :math:`h_i`, and the quadratic coefficients corresponding to coupling strengths are :math:`J_{i,j}`.
+         See also `Ising Model on Wikipedia <https://en.wikipedia.org/wiki/Ising_model>`_.

       Minimum gap
-         The minimum distance between the ground state and the first excited state throughout any point in the anneal.
+         The minimum distance between the :term:`ground state` and the first :term:`excited state` throughout any point in the anneal.

       Model
          A collection of variables with associated linear and